OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 The famous dynamic memory(aka DMA) allocation that scares a bunch of people at the college, it isn't a brain surgery and I'll prove to you, dynamic memory allocation can be very interesting and fun if you really understand it from the beginning.

 *Reinforcing the importance of pointers to dynamic memory allocation, I suggest that you have a solid knowledge of pointers, you can read any tutorial on the internet, or [the one that I have here, on my blog](https://otaviovaladares.com/2018/08/12/pointer-a-brief-view/).*

+Different from previous examples, dynamic memory is allocated on the heap, that I'll explain in details on next post.

 To dynamic allocate memory in C language(this part its different from C++), you need to include `stdlib.h` to have access to functions that C provides to dynamic allocation, you can check all functions that you'll gain access [here](https://www.tutorialspoint.com/c_standard_library/stdlib_h.htm) but on this post we'll only take a look at only four of them: